MaterializeInc/materialize/doc/user/content/ops/troubleshooting.md

 ### How fast are my sources loading data?

-You can count the number of records accepted in a materialized source or view.
+You can count the number of records accepted in a source or materialized view.
-Note that this makes less sense for a non-materialized source or view, as invoking it will create a new dataflow and run it to the point that it is caught up with its sources; that elapsed time may be informative, but it tells you something other than how fast a collection is populated.
+Note that this makes less sense for a non-materialized view, as invoking it will create a new dataflow and run it to the point that it is caught up with its sources; that elapsed time may be informative, but it tells you something other than how fast a collection is populated.